JD Samson: Film/TV

 Samson appeared in John Cameron Mitchell's 2006 film Shortbus as "Jid", a patron of the Shortbus club.

 In 2010, Samson served as a judge at the 9th annual Independent Music Awards.

 In 2016, Samson appeared in the Netflix series The Mr. Peabody and Sherman Show as a musical guest.

 Samson hosted several Broadly interviews such as Last Lesbian Bar about the disappearing lesbian bar, and interviews with Margaret Cho, and Kate Nash.

 In 2017, Samson played a small role as a New York artist in Odd Mom Out.

 In 2019, Samson makes a brief appearance as a Postmates employee delivering food in the Netflix series Russian Doll.

+In 2022, JD Samson was the composer and appeared in the documentary 32 Sounds.

 In 2024, Samson won the Cinema Eye Honors Award for her composing work on the documentary "32 Sounds", an "immersive documentary that explores the elemental phenomenon of sound".

 Writing

 Samson wrote a widely quoted piece on the economics of being an artist for The Huffington Post in 2011.
 Titled "I Love My Job But It Made Me Poorer," the article examines the financial realities of a long-term career in music.
 In 2013, she began writing for Talkhouse.
 Samson has also written for Tom Tom Magazine and Creative Time Reports.